License Renewals

 Cordova, Illinois

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC), which was approved on October 28, 2004.
-With license renewal complete, Quad Cities Generating Station Units 1 and 2 are licensed through 2032.
+Constellation's license renewal application for this facility was approved by the NRC on October 28, 2004.
+With renewal complete, Quad Cities Clean Energy Center Units 1 and 2 are licensed through 2032.

 Ontario, New York

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC), which was approved on May 19, 2004.
-With license renewal complete, R.E.
-Ginna Nuclear Power Plant is licensed through 2029.
+Constellation's license renewal application for this facility was approved by the NRC on May 19, 2004.
+With renewal complete, R.E.
+Ginna Clean Energy Center is licensed through 2029.